variousauthors/matching_game/NEXTSTEPS.md

 ## BUGS

-[ ] when a fully split live block is damaged, the block heart disappears
+[ ] if we cancel the game during the camera roll, the camera gets all ill-behaved [ ] the camera never actually settles back to zero, it just approaches zero [x] when a fully split live block is damaged, the block heart disappears
     and then weird behaviour ensues...
 [ ] sometimes the block borders are rendered round, for no apparent reason
     and randomly...